Jim Creighton: Posthumous postscripts

-The 12-foot marble obelisk marking Creighton's grave at Green-Wood was originally crowned with a large marble baseball.
+Creighton was buried in Brooklyn's Green-Wood Cemetery.
+His gravesite was marked by a 12-foot marble obelisk crowned with a large marble baseball.
 However, the finial went missing and was presumed stolen in the late 19th or early 20th century.
 In 2014, after a successful funding campaign to restore the monument, a replica of the original finial was installed and unveiled during a public ceremony.

-Only two photographs of Creighton are known to exist, one of him posing as a pitcher, the other as a member of the Brooklyn Excelsiors.

 The television series The Simpsons made reference to Creighton in the Season 3 episode "Homer at the Bat", where Mr. Burns has him pegged as the right fielder for his company's softball team.
 His assistant Smithers has to point out that all the players Mr. Burns had selected are long dead, making reference in particular to Creighton by saying "In fact, your right fielder has been dead for 130 years."